Accidents and incidents involving the Boeing B-17 Flying Fortress: 1940s

 Boeing B-17F informally known as the Rikki Tikki Tavi was shot down over Syke in what is now Lower Saxony. despite the rear machine gunner not deploying a parachute.
-Eight of the ten crew members were killed in the crash, and two survived, including the tail gunner who survived a fall of 28,000 feet inside the tail section of the aircraft.
+Eight of the ten crew members were killed in the crash, and two survived, including the tail gunner Eugene P. Moran, who survived a fall of 28,000 feet inside the tail section of the aircraft.